soyuz43/soyuz43/README.md

 William Stetar

+*Building tools and frameworks to understand how language models fail—and why it matters for alignment.*

 **AI Safety Researcher | Computational Linguist | Systems Developer**

 I analyze language model behavior through computational linguistics, focusing on how discourse patterns shape alignment failures.
 I also build tools for LLM integration, git automation, and symbolic reasoning systems.